 - 1/4 teaspoon or less hing/asafoetida powder, for the tempering

 - 2 cups thick curd or yogurt, not sour, for the gravy

-- 2 tsp oil, for the tempering
+- 2 teaspoons oil, for the tempering

-- salt to taste
+- Salt to taste